nmshd/documentation/_docs_integrate/integration-example.md

 ### Connector: Create a RelationshipTemplate

-If the Response is successful, we can create the RelationshipTemplate.
+If the response successfully confirms all attributes, we can create the RelationshipTemplate.
-To do so, we use the `content` we just validated.
+To do so, we use the `content` we just validated in `POST /api/v2/RelationshipTemplates/Own`.
 Furthermore, we specify an expiration date, which is located in the future, and restrict the access to a single allocation.

 ```jsonc